-G. Inform the client of the sentence or range of sentences the court will consider; if the client and counsel disagree as to the sentence or sentences to be urged upon the court, inform the client of his or her right to speak personally for a particular sentence or sentences; and prepare witnesses to testify at the sentencing hearing; where necessary, request the opportunity to present tangible and testimonial evidence and use subpoenas to ensure the availability of relevant documents and witnesses.
+G. Inform the client of the sentence or range of sentences the court will consider; if the client and counsel disagree as to the sentence or sentences to be urged upon the court, inform the client of his or her right to speak personally for a particular sentence or sentences; and

+H. Collect documents and affidavits to support the defense position and, where relevant, prepare witnesses to testify at the sentencing hearing; where necessary, request the opportunity to present tangible and testimonial evidence and use subpoenas to ensure the availability of relevant documents and witnesses.